hpi-sam/digital-fuesim-manv/README.md

 ### Performance considerations

--   Do _not_ save a very large JS primitve (a large string like a base64 encoded image) in a part of the state that is often modified (like the root).
-This primitive would be copied on each change.
-Instead, the primitive should be saved as part of a separate object.
-This makes use of the performance benefits of shallow copies.
 -   Currently, every client maintains the whole state, and every action is sent to all clients.
 There is no way to only subscribe to a part of the state and only receive updates for that part.

 ## Licenses and Attributions